SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dma/readme.md

 - UDMA0 supports 32 channels.
 Out of which last 24 are dedicated channels for particular peripherals.
 First 8 channels can support 32 different peripherals.
 - The number of transfers in a single DMA cycle can be programmed from 1 to 1024.
 - The transfer address increment can be greater than the data width.
-- UDMA1 only supports 12 channels.
+- ULP_DMA only supports 12 channels.

 ## About Example Code

 - \ref dma_example.c file demonstrates how to use DMA peipheral to perform memory to memory transfers
 - In this example first dma initialization is done using \ref sl_si91x_dma_init
-- Then \ref sl_si91x_dma_allocate_channel is used to allocate SL_DMA_CHANNEL for transfer.
-This SL_DMA_CHANNEL can be configured by UC
+- Then \ref sl_si91x_dma_allocate_channel is used to allocate DMA_CHANNEL for transfer.
 - After configuring channel, callbacks are registered using \ref sl_si91x_dma_register_callbacks
 - In this example DMA transfer can be initiated by two methods,
   1. Using \ref sl_si91x_dma_simple_transfer, user can quickly perform DMA transfer using bare minimum configurations.
   2. Using \ref sl_si91x_dma_transfer, user can configure more DMA parameters for transfer
 - User can either use any of above functions for performing DMA transfer.
-This can be selected by UC

 ## Prerequisites/Setup Requirements